13 Swimming Pool Safety Tips Every Homeowner Should Know

 11. Stay Indoors During Storms

-Seek shelter indoors during thunderstorms to avoid the risk of lightning strikes and strong winds.
-Clear the pool area of any loose objects or debris that could become projectiles in high winds.
+Don’t go swimming or enjoy the outdoor area during a storm, as you want to avoid lightning strikes and strong winds.
+Clear the pool area of any loose objects or debris that could pose as a hazard in high winds.
 Never swim during severe weather conditions and wait until the storm has passed before resuming pool activities.

 12. Remove Toys